The 72-Hour Restore: Why “Instant Recovery” Failed in Production

 Cyber Insurance providers and Forensic Incident Response (FIR) teams have strict rules: Do not touch the evidence.
 If you restore over the encrypted machines before the forensics team has captured memory dumps and logs, you might void your coverage.

-The “Clean Room” Gap The only way to bypass this deadlock is a Clean Room—an isolated environment (compute + network) completely air-gapped from the infected production network.
+The “Clean Room” Gap — The only way to bypass this deadlock is a Clean Room — an isolated environment (compute + network) completely air-gapped from the infected production network.

-- The Plan: Restore to the Clean Room -> Scan/Sanitize -> Patch -> Promote to Prod.
+- The Plan: Restore to the Clean Room → Scan/Sanitize → Patch → Promote to Prod.

 - The Reality: The client didn’t have a Clean Room.
 They only had Production.

 So, we waited.
 For 48 hours, the IT team sat on their hands while lawyers and forensic analysts argued over chain-of-custody.
 The backup appliance was ready, but the business was paralyzed by process.
+This is exactly the clean room architecture covered in Immutability Is Not a Strategy: Engineering Recovery Silos for Ransomware Survival.

 The Identity Kill Shot: The “Immutable” Lie